shiltian/half_precision/README.md

-# Half Precision Type
+# Half Precision Type (float16)

-A library for 16-bit float float16-precision type.
+A library for 16-bit half-precision float point type.
 All the calculation will be converted to 32-bit float and then downgrade to 16-bit one.

 ## Requirement
 - CMake 3.2+